-Today we will all be going on a deep dive into art in Chicago.
-Our opening section will fully cover the best art galleries and museums near you.
+Right now we are all going to dive deep into art in Chicago and our opening section will fully cover the best art galleries and museums near you.

 After that we will get into a variety of other topics like art supply stores, events, festivals, dealers, appraisers, walking tours, local sculptures and statues, art classes, studios for rent, and the top frame shops in your area.